aditisrinivas97/Ruby-Slugify/README.md

 diese-und-dass
 ```

-You can also prove a custom map
+You can also provide a custom map

 ```ruby
 > customMap = {